wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-with-stages-and-jobs.md

 ```

-The last task, replaces the [Display all variables](https://marketplace.visualstudio.com/items?itemName=dutchworkz.DisplayAllVariables) extension, which unfortunately has been deprecated and only runs on a Windows-based agent.
+The last task, replaces the [Display all variables](https://marketplace.visualstudio.com/items?itemName=dutchworkz.DisplayAllVariables) extension, I commonly used to dump all variables.
+A bonus is that unlike the extension, the bash task runs on any agent.

 > Extract from task log